halbgut/meteor-altboiler/README.md

 **css** - `String` - A string containing CSS

 The CSS added via this function will be rendered inside the loading template.
-It pushes the passed CSS to `altboilder.hookedCss`.
+It pushes the passed CSS to `altboiler.hookedCss`.
 It returns the index of the newly added item.

 ### `altboiler.js(js)`

 **js** - `String` - A string containing JS

 The JS added via this function will be rendered inside the loading template.
-It pushes the passed JS to `altboilder.hookedJs`.
+It pushes the passed JS to `altboiler.hookedJs`.
 It returns the index of the newly added item.

-### Definitions
+## Definitions

 #### `HTMLString`
 A string of HTML.